Serving Clients across Chatham, Mendham, Morris Township, and the greater Morris County area

 All of these changes are substantial, and can have a significant impact on the children involved.
 If you believe your particular circumstances qualify as a substantial change which affects your children, their health, education, or lifestyle, contact your Morris County divorce attorney today to begin discussing your child custody and visitation modification options.

-Contact a Morristown Child Custody and Visitation Modification Attorney Today
+Contact a Morris County Child Custody and Visitation Modification Attorney Today

 At The Law Office of Townsend, Tomaio & Newmark, our attorneys have helped clients across Chatham, Mendham, Chester, and the greater Morris and Bergen County area to successfully modify their existing child custody and visitation agreements.